 About Bright Minds

 Bright Minds is focused on developing novel transformative treatments for neuropsychiatric disorders, epilepsy, and pain.
 Bright Minds has a portfolio of next-generation serotonin agonists designed to target neurocircuit abnormalities that are responsible for difficult to treat disorders such as resistant epilepsy, treatment resistant depression, PTSD, and pain.
-The Company leverages its world-class scientific and drug development expertise to bring forward the next generation of safe and efficacious drugs.
-Bright Minds’ drugs have been designed to potentially retain the powerful therapeutic aspects of psychedelic and other serotonergic compounds, while minimizing the side effects, thereby creating superior drugs to first-generation compounds, such as psilocybin.
+The Company leverages its scientific and drug development expertise to bring forward the next generation of safe and efficacious drugs.
+Bright Minds’ drugs are intended to potentially retain the powerful therapeutic aspects of psychedelic and other serotonergic compounds, while minimizing the side effects, thereby creating superior drugs to first-generation compounds, such as psilocybin.